MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-test-windows-s.md

 ![code-integrity-event-logs](images/desktop-to-uwp/code-integrity-logs.png)

+This mode is safe and it won't prevent your system from starting.

 #### (Optional) Find specific failure points in the call stack
 To find specific points in the call stack where blocking issues occur, add this registry key, and then [set up a kernel-mode debugging environment](https://docs.microsoft.com/windows-hardware/drivers/debugger/getting-started-with-windbg--kernel-mode-#span-idsetupakernel-modedebuggingspanspan-idsetupakernel-modedebuggingspanspan-idsetupakernel-modedebuggingspanset-up-a-kernel-mode-debugging).